Azure/osdu-developer/README.md

 In this workspace, we utilize a GitOps approach for efficient and reliable software management.
 This method leverages this Git repository as the source of truth for defining and updating the software configurations and deployments within the infrastructure.

-### Understanding GitOps

-GitOps is a modern approach to automate software deployment and infrastructure updates.
-It uses Git as a single source of truth for declarative infrastructure and applications.
-By applying GitOps, changes are made through pull requests, ensuring a transparent, reviewable, and auditable process.

 ### GitOps Configuration

-Our GitOps configuration resides in this Git repository and uses a customized [repo-per-team](https://fluxcd.io/flux/guides/repository-structure/#repo-per-team) structure.
+Our GitOps configuration resides in this Git repository and uses a customized [repo-per-team](https://fluxcd.io/flux/guides/repository-structure/#repo-per-team) pattern.
 This repository includes:

 - __Configuration Files__: YAML files defining the desired state of our components and applications.